JacobFYeomans/Pokemon-Renunciation/README(credits).txt

 Credit for all Sprites and resources go to the
 Pokemon Essentials team, in addition to the
 Pokemon Reborn and Rejuvenation teams.

+Credits for the music go to GlitchXCity, AliceSoft, and SquareEnix